royw/version_bumper/DEV-README.md

         return exit_code

-Please look in the `__main__.py` for more details on adding argument options and parsers.
+Please look in the `{app_package}/__main__.py` for more details on adding argument options and parsers.
 And to complete the earlier forward reference, `ApplicationSettings` is the parent class to `Settings` and contains the argument parsing.

+The CLIBones files are located in `{app_package}/clibones` package.

-Feel free to rip clibones out and roll your own bones.
+Feel free to rip clibones out and roll your own bones. ;-)

+### Architecture

+The architecture used is a Settings context manager that handles all the command line and config file argument definition, parsing, and validation.

+The application's entry point is in `{app_package}/__main__.py`.
+In `__main.py__` there are several TODOs that you will need to visit and clear.

+The application may be run with any of the following:

+- `python3 -m {app_package} --help`
+- `poetry run python3 -m {app_package} --help`
+- `task main --help`

+So in general, for each command line argument you ought to:

+- optionally add an argument group to the parser in `Settings.add_arguments()`
+- add argument to the parser in `Settings.add_arguments()`
+- optionally add validation to `Settings.validate_arguments()`

+Refer to `application_settings.py` which implements help and logging as examples.

+The `__example_application()` demonstrates using a `GracefulInterruptHandler` to capture ^C for a main loop.

+Next take a look at `main.main()` which demonstrates the use of the Settings context manager.

+The `Settings` does have a few extra features including:

+- config files are supported for any command arguments you want to persist.
+- standard logging setup via command line arguments.